Learn about How targeting works with multiple expressions.

 Mobile Apps targets in-app requests only.
 In-app web view requests cannot be targeted specifically; Ad Manager treats them as normal mobile web requests.

-Device category: Desktop, Feature phone, Smartphone, Tablet, Connected TV (CTV) devices (Beta) .
+Device category: Desktop, tablet, smartphone, feature phone, set-top box (STB), and Connected TV (CTV) device.

 Manufacturer/device: Apple, BlackBerry, Ericsson, HTC, Xiaomi, and many others.